The Cost of Information: The Case of Constant Marginal Costs: Model

 \begin{ax} For some $N \geq 1$ the function $C$ is uniformly continuous with respect to $d_N$. \end{ax}

 As is well known, convergence with respect to the total-variation distance is a demanding requirement, as compared to other topologies such as the weak topology.
-So, continuity with respect to $d_{tv}$ is a relatively weak assumption.
-Continuity with respect to the stronger metric $d_N$ is, therefore, an even weaker assumption.\footnote{We discuss this topology in detail in \S\ref{sec:topology}.
+So, continuity with respect to $d_{tv}$ is a relatively mild assumption.
+Continuity with respect to the stronger metric $d_N$ is, therefore, an even milder assumption.\footnote{We discuss this topology in detail in \S\ref{sec:topology}.
 Any information cost function that is continuous with respect to the metric $d_N$ satisfies Axiom \ref{axm:info-content}.
-For expositional clarity, we maintain the two axioms as separate throughout the paper.}
+For expositional clarity, we maintain the two axioms as separate throughout the paper.} As we show in Theorem~\ref{thm:mu} in the Appendix, our characterization holds for the case of two states and bounded experiments even if one only imposes Blackwell monotonicity, Axiom~\ref{axm:additivity} and Axiom~\ref{axm:affinity-1}, without requiring continuity.